-Assault charges can often produce many unwanted penalties that range from hefty fines to lengthy periods of incarceration.
-Third-degree assault in Alabama is considered a misdemeanor charge and is prosecuted accordingly.
+Alabama assault charges can often produce many unwanted penalties that range from hefty fines to lengthy periods of incarceration.
+Third degree assault in Alabama is considered a misdemeanor charge and not an Alabama felony assault, and is prosecuted accordingly.
 With that said, if you are facing an assault charge in Alabama, it is crucial that you contact an experienced assault lawyer immediately.
 A knowledgeable attorney will be able to build a strong case that can help effectively reduce or dismiss any penalties you may be facing.

 - When a person intends to cause physical injury to another person and does so